grimadas/BlockchainEngineering/README.md

 The notebooks are built as experiments with a discrete simulation SimPy that allows you to simulate unreliable communication, malicious behavior and convergence algorithms.

+*Start the exercises by forking the repo and go through the notebooks one by one.*

 --------------------------------------------------------------------------------

 ## Topics covered